Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Energy transfer analysis for cylinder flow

-Figure \ref{fig_energybudget} shows the time variation of the time derivative of energy and $\text{Real}(G_{{f_1}{f_1}})|a_{f_1}|^2$ computed from the eigenmode of tDMDpc at $\Rey=50, 60, 75,$ and $100$.
-At each of the four $\Rey$ values, the time variation of energy is temporarily maximal during the transient process.
-After sufficient evolution, the time variation of energy becomes $0$, but $\text{Real}(G_{{f_1}{f_1}})|a_{f_1}|^2$ converges to a positive value.
-These values differ due to the energy transfer of $\mathcal{N}_{f_k}$.
+Strictly speaking, ${c_{f_{l}}}(t){c_{f_{k-l}}}(t)c^*_{f_k}(t)$ should be averaged over transient processes with different phases.
+However, in the present case, where the amplitude coefficients are either independent of phase or the phase dependence is negligible, analytical averaging has already been performed in deriving the phase-averaged ROM, and additional numerical averaging is not required.

+Figure~\ref{fig_triadicenergy} shows the temporal evolution of the nonlinear term $\mathcal{N}_{f_k}(t,r)$ computed at $\Rey = 50, 60, 75,$ and $100$ with $r = 2, 3,$ and $4$.
+For all $\Rey$, the case $r=2$ exhibits a different temporal behavior of $\mathcal{N}_{f_k}(t,r)$ from those of $r=3$ and $r=4$, while the results for $\mathcal{N}_{f_k}(t,r=3)$ and $\mathcal{N}_{f_k}(t,r=3)$ are nearly identical.
+This indicates that energy transfer between the fundamental frequency $f_1$ and the $4f_1$ component is much weaker than that with the $3f_1$ component.
+Previous studies \citep{shift, yeung_2024} have reported that, in periodic cylinder wakes, the energy transfer with the fundamental frequency decreases as the frequency increases.
+The present results suggest that this trend also holds during transient processes when viewed from the perspective of phase-averaged energy.

-Figure \ref{fig_triadicenergy} shows the time variation of $\mathcal{N}_{f_1}$, computed as the difference between $ d|a_{f_1}|^2/2dt $ and $ \text{Real}(G_{{f_1}{f_1}})|a_{f_1}|^2 $.
-The energy transfer remains negative across all times, indicating that energy is consistently transferred to higher-frequency modes.
-Since $ f_1 $ is the lowest frequency in the eigenvalue distribution of tDMDpc, $\mathcal{N}_{f_1}$ represents energy transfer to higher-frequency modes.
+In all $\Rey$ cases, the energy transfer remains negative across all times, indicating that energy is consistently transferred to higher-frequency modes.
+Since $ f_1 $ is the lowest frequency obtained from tDMDpc, $\mathcal{N}_{f_1}(t,r)$ represents energy transfer to higher-frequency modes.
 Thus, the negative value confirms a totally forward cascade process, where energy is transferred from $f_1$ to its harmonics.

-Focusing on the time variation, for $\Rey = 50$ and $60$, $\mathcal{N}_{f_1}$ decreases monotonically throughout the transient process.
-In contrast, for $\Rey = 75$ and $100$, $\mathcal{N}_{f_1}$ reaches a temporary minimum before increasing and stabilizing in the steady state.
-This temporary fluctuation suggests a kind of nonlinearity.
-Therefore, these results indicate that nonlinearity becomes more pronounced as $\Rey$ increases.
+Focusing on the time variation, for $\Rey = 50$ and $60$, $\mathcal{N}_{f_1}(t,r)$ decreases monotonically throughout the transient process.
+In contrast, for $\Rey = 75$ and $100$, $\mathcal{N}_{f_1}(t,r)$ reaches a temporary minimum before increasing and stabilizing in the steady state.
+These results indicate that nonlinearity becomes more pronounced as $\Rey$ increases.

+To assess whether the energy budget can be evaluated from the nonlinear term $\mathcal{N}_{f_1}(t,r)$ and $\text{Real}\{G_{f_1f_1}(t)\}$, we computed $\text{Real}\{G_{f_1f_1}(t)\}$ using the tDMDpc modes.
+Figure~\ref{fig_energybudget_new} shows the temporal evolution of the left- and right-hand sides of the global energy transfer equation (\ref{globalenergytransfer_transient}) obtained with these terms.
+Across all $\Rey$, the two sides exhibit close agreement, indicating that the right-hand side of the equation provides a reliable representation of the energy budget during transient processes.